Graylog2/documentation/pages/getting_started/check_messages.rst

 Check If You Have Messages
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-After that, you should can select the *System > Input* page again.
+After that go back to  the *System > Input* page.

 .. image:: /images/gs/input_page.png

-Click *Show received messages* button for the *appliance-syslog-udp* input, and you should have messages at the bottom.
-It may take a few minutes before you have messages coming in.
+Click on the  *Show received messages* button next to the *appliance-syslog-udp* input and you should see only the messages received from your syslog clients.

 .. image:: /images/gs_10-messages.png